dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/hack-a-thing-2.md

 All your projects on github should include a README.md file.
 For this milestone all it needs is:

 * Short description of what you attempted to build
-* Who did what
+* Who did what (if you worked with someone else)
 * What you learned
+* How does this hack-a-thing inspire you or relate to your possible project ideas?
 * What didn't work

 ## GitHub

 This is also a time to figure out how to use git flow.
 On your final project you'll be required to use git flow with feature branch style [pull requests](https://yangsu.github.io/pull-request-tutorial/).
 You should make sure you have github set up with your [correct github email](https://help.github.com/articles/setting-your-email-in-git/) so that your commits are recognized as belonging to you.
 Make sure you have at least 1 commit connected to your github email on this.

 ## To Turn In

 * github url to your repo for your attempt
 * readme.md file included in repo per above
-* at least 1 commit per person
+* at least 2 commits per person with [author recognized by github](https://help.github.com/articles/why-are-my-commits-linked-to-the-wrong-user/#commits-are-not-linked-to-any-user).

+## In Class

+* be prepared to show a demo of what you built in class!